benchmark-urbanism/cityseer-api/docs/util/graphs.md

 <FuncSignature>nX_to_dual(networkX_graph)</FuncSignature>

 Converts a primal graph representation, where intersections are represented as nodes and streets as edges, to the dual representation, such that edges are converted to nodes and intersections become edges.
-This is necessary for the computation of simplest-path (angular) metrics.
-Primal edge `geom` attributes will be welded to adjacent edges and split into the new dual edge `geom` attributes, from which the `length` and `impedance` attributes will be set.
-The angular impedances will be calculated by summing the angular change over the length of the geometry.
+Primal edge `geom` attributes will be welded to adjacent edges and split into the new dual edge `geom` attributes.

 <FuncHeading>Parameters</FuncHeading>